Energy Shifts (Part 6) – Going Beyond Limits To Growth

 Urbanized middle and upper classes, therefore, seem to develop a tendency to look down on those who had “stayed behind” in the country.
 There is, perhaps, a perception that rural people suffer a deficit in education and a lack of sophistication and, therefore, by implication, that they lack class.
-In spite of such perceptions, the urban class remains fully dependent on farming communities for their food supply.
+Despite such perceptions, the urban class remains fully dependent on farming communities for their food supply.

 Towards Upward Mobility

-There is, presently, a strong, ongoing, worldwide trend towards urbanization .
-The number of countries where this trend does not feature is no more than a couple of dozen .
-This means that there is an ongoing trend towards more materialism through the consumerism which is an embedded feature of urbanization and modern living.
+There is, presently, an ongoing, worldwide trend towards urbanization (although that has started to slow down since the COVID crisis in 2020).
+This means that there has been an ongoing trend toward more materialism through consumerism which is an embedded feature of urbanization and modern living.